Get This Sales Funnel Custom Built >> Click Here!

 Monthly expenses

-When it comes to expenses, one of the most significant tasks from a SaaS startup P& L perspective is the proper classification of costs.
+When it comes to expenses, one of the most significant tasks from a SaaS startup's P& L perspective is the proper classification of costs.
 The two main categories of expenses are the costs of goods sold (COGS) and operating expenses.
-Both categories of expenses are important for analytics, benchmarking, and investor analyses.
+Both categories of expenses are essential for analytics, benchmarking, and investor analyses.

 For example, revenue minus COGS gives you a gross profit margin.
-This is one of the simplest but most powerful ratios that investors will look at when considering funding your early-stage SaaS startup.
+This is one of the most straightforward but powerful ratios investors consider when funding their early-stage SaaS startup.

-From a managerial point of you, you need all in all to keep an eye on COGS and operating expenses that are usually high in tech startups, like staff wages, technology expenses, and marketing costs.
+From a managerial point of view, you need to keep an eye on COGS and operating expenses that are usually high in tech startups, like staff wages, technology expenses, and marketing costs.

 Cost of goods sold